-Madore, Gaesser and Schacter (2014) have previously addressed this issue by showing that the episodic specificity induction increases the number of internal (episodic) details recalled but not the number of external (semantic) details even in a second control condition where participants had to solve mathematical problems.
-However, this second control group had a small sample size (N = 12) and there was no explicit comparison between the two control conditions to see whether these were significantly different from each other.
+Madore et al.(2014) have previously addressed this issue by showing that the episodic specificity induction increases the number of episodic content and not general content when recalling memories or solving problems, even in a second control condition where participants had to solve mathematical problems.
+However, this second control (or baseline) group had a small sample size (N = 12) and there was no explicit comparison between the two control conditions to see whether these were significantly different from each other.
 The task we used measured something quite different (learning from experience) and it is also possible that the control induction interacted with our task but not theirs.